cefsharp/CefSharp/README.md

 To continue developing/supporting the project I (@amaitland) am asking for financial contributions.
 Donations of any size are greatly appreciated!

-Recurring contributions can be made through [GitHub Sponsors](https://github.com/sponsors/amaitland) it only takes a GitHub account and a credit card.
-Currently GitHub is **doubling(!)** all pledges so is very much the preferred method of donation.
+One-Time or Recurring contributions can be made through [GitHub Sponsors](https://github.com/sponsors/amaitland) it only takes a GitHub account and a credit card.
 I can also take contributions through [PayPal](https://paypal.me/AlexMaitland).

 Now that I (@amaitland) am a stay at home dad your contributions are the only reason I'm allowed to continue working on the project.
 Without continued funding the time I currently spend on the project will have to be put into finding other paid work.